jake-knerr/chess/README.md

   animation-name: spinning;
 }

-/* preferred */
-.--btn-spinning {
-  animation-name: btn--spinning;
-}

 /*
-  animation has the same name as the rule using it and is defined after the rule using it
+  preferred - animation has the same name and defined before class that uses it
 */
+.-btn-spinning {
+  animation-name: btn-spinning;
+}

-@keyframes --btn-spinning {
+@keyframes btn-spinning {
 }
 ```